 The fields in the message are numbered from 1 to 64.
 Field 1 is the secondary bitmap, if present.
 The secondary bitmap allows for the message to have fields from 65 to 128.

 j8583 offers a MessageFactory, which once properly configured, can create different message types with some values predefined, and can also parse a byte array to create an ISO message.
 Messages are represented by IsoMessage objects, which store IsoValue instances for their data fields.
 You can work with the IsoValues or use the convenience methods of IsoMessage to work directly with the stored values.

-j8583 can directly handle the basic data types: numeric values, strings, and dates.
+j8583 can directly handle the basic data types: numeric values, strings, amounts, dates and byte arrays.
 If you want to encode a custom object in a field, you can implement a custom field encoder.
 More information is available in the user's guide.